|Nutrition Facts (per serving)|

 - 4 ounces (1 stick) butter

-Preheat the oven to 350 F. Prepare a 11x17-inch baking sheet by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+Preheat the oven to 350 F. Prepare an 11- by 17-inch baking sheet by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

-Arrange the crackers in a single layer on the baking sheet so that there are no empty spaces in between them.
-Break them into pieces if necessary to fill all the gaps.
+Arrange the crackers in a single layer on the baking sheet so that there are no empty spaces between them.
+Break a few crackers into pieces if needed to fill all the gaps.

 Place the butter and brown sugar in a small saucepan over medium-high heat.
 Stir while the butter melts, and bring the mixture to a rolling boil.
 Once boiling, carefully pour the sugar-butter mixture over the crackers on the baking sheet in an even layer, trying to cover most of the crackers.
-If you miss some spots, don’t worry as the toffee will spread in the oven.
+Don’t worry about missing a few spots, as the toffee will spread in the oven.

-Bake the toffee crackers at 350 F for 5 minutes, until the toffee is bubbling all over.
+Bake the toffee crackers for 5 minutes, until the toffee is bubbling all over.
 Carefully remove the pan from the oven and allow to cool for one minute.